PlatONnetwork/docs/docs/EVM智能合约开发.md

 - `getName` the function of the HelloWorld contract，which has no  parameter
 - `call` specify query method
 - `function` callback result,we can use console.log to print info.

-### FAQ

-> Q: How many commands in platon-truffle？
->
-> A: Refer to  platon-truffle develop guide [Reference here](https://platon-truffle.readthedocs.io/en/v0.1.0/index.html)

-> Q: Why contract syntax cannot verify?
->
-> A: Solidity 0.4.x has a great different with 0.5.x，detail info refer to [Reference here](https://solidity.readthedocs.io/en/develop/)

-> Q: Why truffle doesn't compile?
->
-> A: 1.Confirm the contract version same as the version specified in the truffle-config.js.
->
-> ​     2.Contract syntax be writed in a wrong way.

-> Q: Why the contract can not deploy by truffle migrate?
->
-> A: 1.Confrim the blockchain network info be configured correctly.
->
-> ​     2.Confirm the account address be configured correctly.

-> Q: Deploying a contract with a parameter constructor using the command `truffle migrate` failed.
->
-> A: For example, A.sol
->
-> ...
-> Constructor(uint256 a, string memory b, string memory c) public {}
-> ...
->
-> 2_initial_A.js configured as follow：
->
-> const A = artifacts.require("A");
-> module.exports = function(deployer) {
->         deployer.deploy(ERC200513Token,100,'PLA','PLAT');//pass the corresponding construction parameters
-> };

 ------------------